Read Time: 8 Minutes

 For example, specific nutrients and dietary patterns have been investigated for their neuroprotective properties.
 From reducing inflammatory markers and severity of symptoms to improving outcomes and quality of life, nutrition is an essential part of a patient’s personalized clinical intervention for neurodegenerative diseases.
 A functional medicine strategy for prevention and treatment of neurodegeneration may include a therapeutic food plan such as IFM’s Mitochondrial Food Plan, which focuses on mitochondrial biogenesis, nutritional support through dietary patterns, and nutraceuticals that enhance specific antioxidant and anti-inflammatory agents, as well as patient-practitioner collaboration to help sustain lifestyle modifications.

 Exercise is another strategy that has been shown to optimize both mitochondrial and cognitive function, potentially decelerating cognitive decline and attenuating neurodegeneration.
 It is an important part of a patient’s personalized clinical intervention.
 Appropriate exercise interventions for the treatment of neurodegenerative disorders may include low and moderate high-intensity exercise, short-term interval training and aerobic training, multimodal physical exercise, and mind-body exercises such as tai chi, yoga, and qigong.
-Gain additional insights and tools on mitochondrial health at IFM’s Bioenergetics Advanced Practice Module (APM).
+Gain additional insights and tools for detoxification and biotransformation at IFM’s Environmental Health Advanced Practice Module (APM).

 Learn more about human health and the environment by following the links provided below.